Posted on Friday, June 21st, 2024 at 4:50 pm

 If you have long-term disability insurance and experience a disabling condition, you must file a claim with your insurer to start receiving benefits.
 The claims process can be complex and time-consuming, requiring extensive medical evidence and documentation of your limitations.

 With our knowledge, skills, and dedication, Capitan Law can be your advocate and ally during this difficult time.
+Our Pennsylvania long-term disability claims attorneys are here to help you navigate the process.
 If you are struggling to obtain or maintain your LTD benefits, feel free to reach out for help.
 Call (267) 419-7888 today or use our online contact form to schedule a consultation and learn more about how we can assist you.